JerryRune/JerryRuneAddons/README.md

-Edit: this will no longer be updated as the latest skytils update from a few days ago added this feature for p5 statues
+Edit: this will no longer be updated as the latest skytils update from a few days ago added this feature for p5 statues (ig use this if you want all falling entities disabled)

 *FULLY OPEN SOURCE*